 In addition, if the same property has one or two reception rooms which are self contained, then it may be possible to utilise those rooms as additional bedrooms, increasing the rental income to £1,600 or £2,000 pcm.

 As a guide, the cost of renting a bedroom in an HMO should cost the tenant less than renting a studio apartment plus utility bills.
+Successful HMO landlords realise this and prepare and market their properties accordingly.

 It’s important to note at this stage, that there are restrictions and minimum requirements that each room needs to meet in order to accommodate a tenant, so please keep reading to learn more.